TeamXNET/dcord/README.md

 # License #

 This repository and all the code included in this repository (Unless otherwise specified) is licensed under the [MIT License](/LICENSE).
-Copyright (c) 2023, Team XNET & DCORD contributors.
+Copyright (c) 2023, XNET.